12 Funeral Etiquette Tips Everyone Should Know

 Remember the anniversary

 There is an intense amount of attention paid to the grieving family in the days immediately following the death, but most of it dwindles a few weeks after the funeral.
 Your support for the grieving family will be stronger if it is consistent.
 “Small gestures over the calendar year indicate to the family that you haven’t forgotten about their loss,” Cunningham says.
 On the anniversary of the death, send a quick note saying that you are thinking of them and wishing them well.
 Your authenticity and sincerity will surely be appreciated.
-Here’s the exact perfect thing to write in a condolence message.

 Avoid sending bouquets